 Abstracts can be found on the front page of a patent or patent application once it is published.
 However, when it comes to how to tie a patent application, it is typically the last page of the written patent application specification, unless there are drawings are added to the document.

 Drawings or Figures may be needed for a Patent Application

 The tenth, and final, essential section to write a patent application that is complete and proper is the drawings, if needed.
 Like the Cross-Reference and Brief Description of the Drawings sections above, the drawings are only essential if the invention admits of illustration (needs drawings to be clearly understood).
 To write a patent application you are not required to provide drawings, but, drawings are nearly always necessary.

 To write a patent application that includes figures or drawings there are format, numbering, and size requirements.
-Patent drawings have many guidelines to follow issued by the USPTO.
+There are many guidelines patent drawings are required to follow issued by the USPTO.
 Drawings should be created so that they show relationships between claimed elements and piece together any missing information needed to understand the invention at hand.
 They should be created with black ink on white paper.
 Every patent application does not require a patent drawing, but it is advised to include them to simplify writing the Detailed Description above.